Skip to Main Content

 Cons:

-• Expensive: Loans that you can get quickly and loans for poor credit often come with extremely high interest rates and fees.
+• Expensive: Loans that you can get quickly and loans for poor credit often come with high interest rates and fees.
 You’ll pay a lot to borrow money, even if it’s a relatively small amount and for a short time.

 • Can trap you in a cycle of high-cost debt: Some emergency loans that cater to borrowers with bad credit have a history of pushing borrowers into high-cost rollovers.
 Payday loans have a bad reputation for this, with many borrowers paying high fees and interest rates to roll over their loan month to month rather than paying it off.